Kinodynamic Motion Planning for Collaborative Object Transportation by Multiple Mobile Manipulators: Introduction

-Our proposed technique first defines narrow static obstacle free convex polygons using targeted sampling or seeding near narrow openings like door and corridors.
+We propose an end to end two-step motion planning framework for collaborative MMRs that define more accurate obstacle-free region and compute kinodynamic feasible plans using nonlinear optimization in finite receding horizons.
+Our proposed technique first defines the narrow static obstacle free convex polygons using targeted seeding in the narrow areas like doors and corridors.
 It improves the chances of finding a global path.
-Then the remaining obstacle-free region is defined by convex polygons originating from uniform random seeding.
-At the intersections of the convex polygons, we compute feasible formations using nonlinear constraint optimizations.
-A shortest path through these feasible formations gives the global path for the multi-MMRs system and hence the proposed approach differs significantly from PRM and pure sampling-based methods like RRT.
-Next a local motion planner computes an optimized, kinodynamically feasible trajectory of the MMRs in dynamics environments using the global path as an initial guess.
+Then the remaining obstacle-free region is defined by convex polygons originating from the uniform random seeding.
+At the intersections of the convex polygons, we compute the feasible formations using nonlinear constraint optimizations.
+The shortest path through these feasible formations provides a global path for the collaborative-MMRs system and hence the proposed approach differs significantly from the Probabilistic Road Maps (PRM) and pure sampling-based methods like Rapidly exploring Random Tree (RRT).
+Next, a local online motion planner computes an optimized, kinodynamically feasible trajectory of the MMRs in dynamic environments using the global path as an initial guess.
 The proposed motion planning technique removes the shortcomings in the literature.
-The major contributions of this work are in the following: \begin{enumerate} \item \textit{Local optimal motion planning:} We propose an online kinodynamic motion planning for collaborative MMRs in environments having static and dynamic obstacles using a nonlinear model predictive control scheme (NMPC) scheme.
-The schemes plans jointly for the mobile bases and the arms to optimally utilize the mobile base's locomotion capability and the arm's manipulation capability.
-This removes the chances of failure in obtaining a feasible motion for base and arm simultaneously. \item \textit{Global path planner for navigating through narrow regions:} Our proposed algorithm selectively picks up regions for seeding to ensure obstacle-free polygons in narrow areas that are difficult to define using random sampling.
-This improves path planning feasibility in tight and narrow spaces. \item \textit{Self-collision avoidance:} We incorporated convex cone-based approach to avoid collision among the MMRs and with the object without imposing additional constraints in the motion planner. \end{enumerate}
+The major contributions of this work are in the following: \begin{enumerate} \item \textit{Local optimal motion planning:} We propose an online kinodynamic motion planning algorithm for environments with static and dynamic obstacles using a nonlinear model predictive control (NMPC) scheme.
+The proposed planner jointly plans for the mobile bases and the arms to optimally utilize the mobile base's locomotion capability and the arm's manipulation capability.
+This removes the chances of failure in obtaining a feasible motion for the mobile base and arm. \item \textit{Global path planner for navigating through narrow regions:} Our proposed algorithm selectively picks up samples to ensure obstacle-free polygons in narrow areas that are difficult to define using random sampling.
+It improves path planning feasibility in tight and narrow areas e.g. door, corridor. \item \textit{Self-collision avoidance:} We incorporate a convex cone based approach for avoiding collisions among the MMRs and with the object without imposing additional constraints in the motion planner. \end{enumerate}